PG Maker: History & Games

 Packed with pre-made art, music and gameplay systems, the over 30 versions of RPG Maker allow anyone to easily create a JRPG in the style of 16-bit titles like Final Fantasy and Dragon Quest.
 A user can import their own art and customize every part of the gameplay, or just use the included assets and systems to focus on other parts of the game.

-Of course, it wasn’t long before people began ripping sprites, music and other assets from their favourite series to create their own Chrono Trigger sequel or Dragon Ball Z JRPG.
-This is definitely a huge draw of the tool and the reason why many first began making their own game — especially in the 2000s, when packs of ripped resources for RPG Maker were widely available (since then, companies like Nintendo began to DMCA big projects like Chrono Trigger: Crimson Echoes and parts of the community began a strong “no-rip” policy).
+Of course, it wasn’t long before people began ripping sprites, music and other assets from their favourite series to create their own Earthbound sequel or Dragon Ball Z RPG.
+This is definitely a huge draw of the tool and the reason why many first began making their own game — especially in the 2000s, when packs of ripped resources for RPG Maker were widely available (since then, companies like Nintendo began to DMCA big fangames like the Chrono Trigger: Crimson Echoes romhack and parts of the RPG Maker community began a strong “no-rip” policy).

 However, this also led to a lot of prejudice towards the tool, as people would find ripped assets on commercial RPG Maker games, or get tired of seeing Steam and itch.io being flooded with hundreds of poor-quality Final Fantasy clones using the same default RPG Maker art.